 In the example here, we look up and count – there are 12, almost 13, tiles from front to back.
 If we divide by 3 we get 4-plus a little.
 We go to the back, count forward 4 plus a little.
 Look down and choose the most convenient row to sit in.
 Walk to the center seat.

 Oh, and where is the center seat?
 Look up to see the port window that the projector shines though.
 That will almost always be the center of the screen.
-If the screen isn’t in the center of the room – for example, if there is an exit door on one side of the front wall – the center of the room for the sound system will be a couple of feet to one side of the port window.
+If the screen isn’t in the center of the room – for example, if there is an exit door on one side of the front wall, but not on the other side – the center of the room for the sound system will be a couple of feet to one side of the port window.
 Make your adjustment but don’t go crazy.
-It really won’t make too much of a difference for these simple tests.
+It really won’t make too much of a difference for simple tests.

 Here is the most important part: Have fun.
 Notice a little more each day.
 You represent the customer, you represent the movie makers, you represent the cinema owner’s desire and everyone’s responsibility to give the best presentation possible.
 Be proud of that.